-Special Program – Carnival Preparation
+Special Volunteer Program – Carnival Preparation in Rio

 Volunteer in Brazil and experience Carnival from inside.

-Carnaval is an event that breaks all economic and social boundaries – a love and passion for Samba makes everyone equal.
+Carnival is an event that breaks all economic and social boundaries – a love and passion for Samba makes everyone equal.

 Samba schools competing in Carnaval have a full year of intense work to prepare the many costumes, floats music and dances for the celebration and volunteers help some of the leading Samba schools in the creation of costumes or decoration of floats.

 Volunteers do not need to have any experience in costume or stage design, just a willingness to work hard.

 Samba schools are born from the local favelas (urban slums) and most of the schools take their names from the community they represent.
 Each school unifies and proudly represents people from that community and all Cariocas (Rio-born Brazilians) also have their favorite school.

 Whilst volunteers are hard at work, they can also engage in some Portuguese and English language exchange with fellow workers.

 Please note, the dates for Carnaval change every year (it is held 40 days before Easter).
 Volunteers do not get to participate in the Carnaval parade for free, this opportunity is available an extra cost and needs to be arranged in Brazil with our local staff.